sd4483/Obsidian/Software Testing/Lecture 01 (Introduction).md

 	- This is where we check whether the implementation meets the specification.
 5. **Validation**
 	- After verifying the specification, if the client requirements are satisfied, in this step we could say we satisfied the requirements.

+##### Verification vs Validation
+- **Formal definitions:**
+	- ==Verification:== 'Are we building the right thing?' (i.e., does the system meet its specification)
+	- ==Validation:== 'Are we building the right product?' (i.e., does the system meet the user's requirements?)
+- Validation is usually done at the end of the developement of a certain module or it could be after the entire software has been built.
+- Verification occurs at every stage of development.

+- These 5 steps are typically performed in an iterative and incremental manner.

+##### Software Development Processes
-	- If what we built at the end is not what the client wants, that means our specification was wrong and we might even have to rebuild the entire software.
+- If the product built is not what the client actually wants, that means the specification was wrong and the entire software might even have to rebuilt.
+- In order to address the issue of products not meeting requirements or specifications  being wrong, people have come up with a number of software development process.
 ---
 #### **A simple example:**